VLDG2712/YT2MP3Sharp-Avalonia/README.md

 To build do:
 - ```dotnet restore```
 - ```dotnet build -c Release```
-- go to Release folder and put your FFMpeg executable there
+- go to Release folder and put your FFMpeg executable there.